david618/elasticsearch/planes/README.md

 Files can also be accessed using a S3 key for ReadOnlyUser.
 Ask David Jennings for key if you need it.

-# Generation

-The sample data was generated using [planes](https://github.com/david618/planes)